How to use compost in gardens and landscapes

 Adding too much compost

 When too much compost is added to the soil, plants growing in the amended area fail to thrive.
-Plants often look stressed, stunted or burned growing in soil with too much compost.
+If the compost contains excess soluble salts, plants often look stressed, stunted or burned.

 Plants’ response to too much compost looks similar to fertilizer burn.
 Figure 18 shows a chrysanthemum growing in a container with too much fertilizer.
 The leaves look burned and purple.

 If too much compost is added to the soil, nutrients including phosphorus and potassium can leach past the root zone and move beyond your garden.
-The nutrients may leach into surface and ground water from rain or irrigation.
-Nutrients in surface water supports algae growth and low-oxygen water.
+The nutrients may leach into surface and ground water.
+Nutrients in surface water support algae growth and low-oxygen water.

-The surface water shown in the pond in Figure 19 is covered with a thick layer of algae.
-Algae growth often results from too much nutrients.
-Excess nutrients in surface waters often come from fertilizer.
-Adding too much compost to soil can have a similar impact on surface water and groundwater.
+The surface water shown in the pond in Figure 18 is covered with a thick layer of algae.
+Excess nutrients result in algal growth.
+Adding too much compost can impact surface water and groundwater.

 Compost resources